akhoury/console.fu/README.md

 READ THIS:
 =========
-Turns out I wasted my Sunday; I wouldn't written this if I did a little more search, or just right-clicked the console, Chrome already supports hiding/showing XHR logs since 2011, along with hiding other logs, not everything, but it's decent.
+Turns out I wasted my Sunday; console.fme; I wouldn't written this if I did a little more search, or just right-clicked the console, Chrome already supports hiding/showing XHR logs since 2011, along with hiding other logs, not everything, but it's decent.
 So, that being said, ***I am dropping support*** for this tool, unless you think I shouldn't for a good reason - too bad, I had a good run and and a nice logo ![cfu logo](img/icon-48.png "fu") - Maybe one day I'll come back at it when the [DevTools console api](http://developer.chrome.com/extensions/experimental.devtools.console.html "DevTools console api") gets out of experimental.